Note: The links in this post are affiliate links.

 Believe it or not, porch piracy is a big deal in today’s world.

-Unfortunately, the problem is likely to get worse before it gets better, but there are several things you can do to prevent it from happening to you:
+However, there are several things you can do to prevent it from happening to you:

 1 – If possible, have your packages delivered to your workplace instead of your home.